tandemdude/hikari-lightbulb/README.md

 Lightbulb is designed to be an easy to use command handler library that integrates with the Discord API wrapper library for Python, Hikari.

+This library aims to make it simple for you to make your own Discord bots and provide all the utilities and functions you need to help make this job easier.

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.